 JPMorgan Small Cap Blend Fund earns an Above Average Process Pillar rating.

-The most important driver of the rating is the fund's excellent long-term risk-adjusted performance.
+The leading factor in the rating is the fund's excellent long-term risk-adjusted performance.
 This can be seen in its five-year alpha calculated relative to the category index, which suggests that the managers have shown skill in their allocation of risk.
-The parent firm's five-year risk-adjusted success ratio of 59% also strengthens the process.
+The parent firm's five-year risk-adjusted success ratio of 57% also influences the rating.
 The measure indicates the percentage of a firm's funds that survived and beat their respective category's median Morningstar Risk-Adjusted Return for the period.
 Their noteworthy success ratio suggests that the firm does well for investors and that this fund may benefit from that.
 Lastly, the process is limited by being an actively managed strategy.
 Historical data, like Morningstar's Active/Passive Barometer, finds that actively managed funds have generally underperformed their passive counterparts, especially over longer time horizons.

-The portfolio is overweight in technology by 3.8 percentage points in terms of assets compared with the category average, and its healthcare allocation is similar to the category.
-The sectors with low exposure compared to category peers are financial services and real estate, with financial services underweighting the average portfolio by 2.5 percentage points of assets and real estate similar to the average.
-The portfolio is composed of 241 holdings and its assets are more dispersed than peers in the category.
-In particular, 11.2% of the fund’s assets are concentrated in the top 10 fund holdings, compared to the category’s 24.1% average.
-And in closing, in terms of portfolio turnover, this portfolio turns over its holdings less quickly than peers, potentially leading to lower costs for investors and eliminating a drag on performance.
+The portfolio is overweight in technology by 3.1 percentage points in terms of assets compared with the category average, and its healthcare allocation is similar to the category.
+The sectors with low exposure compared to category peers are financial services and real estate; however, the allocations are similar to the category.
+The strategy owns 241 securities and is less top-heavy than peers.
+Specifically, 9.9% of the portfolio's assets are concentrated within the top 10 fund holdings, compared to the category’s 23.5% average.
+And finally, in terms of portfolio turnover, looking at year-over-year movements, 37% of the fund's holdings have changed, whether through increasing, decreasing, or changing a position.